slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

 | **Pybind**
 | v7.0.0+:
 |   pybind11 packaged into 'libs/pybind'.
 No longer a submodule.
+No need for "recursive" or "submodule update".
 |
 | Older versions:
 |   pybind11 is a submodule> Must be cloned using "recursive" and updated when switching between versions using the following commands.